-It’s a lot of fun to watch influential runners travel to international destinations, race, and get sweet gear.
-As the sport grows in popularity and offers more and more places for athletes to race, getting sponsored is becoming more accessible to more athletes.
+It’s a lot of fun to watch influential sponsored runners travel to international destinations, race, and get sweet gear.
+As the sport of running grows in popularity and offers more and more places for athletes to race, getting sponsored is becoming more accessible to more athletes.
 You don’t have to be winning races (or even fast) to be a sponsored athlete and be part of a brand or other ground of runners.
 There is plenty of opportunity out there!
 Here’s how to start.

 Why Brands Sponsor Athletes